amrPX-Projects/amrPX-design/README.md

 ## Overview

-A new preprocessing algorithm is proposed to generate accurate initial conditions for particle-method-based CFD simulations with complex geometries.
-The algorithm is based on the improved Marching Cubes method (MC) with the newly proposed isosurface particle redistribution optimisation.
+A new preprocessing toolkit is developed to generate accurate initial conditions for particle-method-based CFD simulations with complex geometries.
+The algorithm is based on the improved Marching Cubes method (MC) with the newly proposed isosurface particle redistribution optimisations.

 ## Features